 Centennial College's Advanced Business Management - Alcoholic Beverages program was launched in response to the demand for savvy businesspeople to take the reins in Canada's $40-billion wine, beer and spirits industry.

-Through courses taught by industry experts, you gain practical experience and insight into how the business of alcoholic beverages is managed.
-This Alcoholic Beverages business program covers topics like category management and supply chain, accounting and marketing.
+Through business courses taught by industry experts, you gain practical experience and insight into how the business of alcoholic beverages is managed.
+This Alcoholic Beverages business program covers topics like category and supply chain management, accounting and marketing.
 There is also a key focus on the global regulatory framework and good corporate social responsibility.

 - Courses for this this program are taught on Monday to Wednesday allowing flexibility for those who have other commitments the balance of the week.